jpjon/CCCA_CAR_Analysis/README.md

 2. **Data Checks & Download:**
    - The script checks for the existence of SICAR data folders for the selected years and the latest available year.
-   - If missing, it downloads and unzips the required SICAR and PRODES datasets.
+   - If missing, it downloads and unzips the required SICAR and PRODES datasets, or prompts you to add your own data.

 3. **Data Processing:**
    - The main Python script (`data_processing/data_processing.py`) is run with the selected years as arguments.